Marion Oliver: Elizabeth Rabb Beatty

-Beatty first work was to establish a dispensary in Indore, which, at the arrival of Oliver, consisted of a "big waiting room where the women who came for medicine assembled" with "[a]djoining the waiting room were other smaller rooms for consulting, dispensing medicine, etc." As the dispensary came to provide care for upper caste women, its influence grew.
+Beatty first work was to establish a dispensary in Indore, which, at the arrival of Oliver, consisted of a "big waiting room where the women who came for medicine assembled" with "[a]djoining the waiting room were other smaller rooms for consulting, dispensing medicine, etc." As the dispensary came to provide care for upper caste women, its influence grew, serving more than 1500 patients a month.
 This led, in 1888, to the "dowager Maharani of Indore offered the mission land on which to build a hospital for women."
 In 1891, a new women's hospital was completed.
 Oliver wrote, We cannot omit to inform Your Excellency, that in this work we have been ably seconded by our friends in India.
 H.H. the Maharajah Holkar has kindly granted us the magnificent site on which the building stands, together with the gift of Rs.750 and the promise of a much needed addition to our grounds in the rear...This building is in every way complete: private and public wards, dispensing and operating rooms all furnished with every needed appliance.
 It is conducted on the strictest of purdah system, and caste prejudices are respected.
+By 1897, the hospital contained forty-five beds, besides a private and an isolation ward.
+In her last official report, the doctor recorded the treatment in 1910 of 387 in-patients, 6,114 out-patients, and the performance of no less than 315 operations.
+Oliver became superintendent of the hospital by 1902.

-Around the same time, Beatty and Oliver established a medical dispensary in Ujjain, India, "about three hours" away by train.
+Around 1890, Beatty and Oliver established a medical dispensary in Ujjain, India, "about three hours" away by train.
 Oliver describes the new medical facility, A nice large room with a small adjoining room was secured for us.
 So two weeks ago I went up, taking with me a stock of medicine, and a Christian woman who has had two years training in the Agra Women's Medical School.
 Her husband has been for some time in charge of the missionary dispensary for men at Ujjain, so the husband and wife are now both at work side by side, and ought to be able to help each other.
 We have put her in charge of the dispensary and shall endeavor to visit it frequently.
 Ujjain is a city of some 50,000 inhabitants and so closely are the houses built together that only very few of the streets are wide enough for a cart to go through.
 I had to ride on horseback, and created no little curiosity, though they seemed to find out who I was for I could hear them saying to one another as I passed along: — 'Doctor Madam Sahiba.'
 Our first morning we had more than a dozen patients and the second twenty, which we felt to be a very encouraging beginning.
-Beatty's health began to deteriorate in 1887, and she was forced to return to Canada in 1891.
+Oliver wrote of the people of India:The more I know of the women of India the more do I realize that to get them to understand and believe that I have real love for and interest in them I must be ready to waste time over them.Beatty's health began to deteriorate in 1887, and she was forced to return to Canada in 1891.
 This resulted in Oliver taking on an increasing amount of the labour and responsibility for both the hospital in Indore, as well as the dispensary in Ujjain.
 In 1888, she was also asked to take on oversight of the Presbyterian Girls' School in Indore.